 2.4 Mechanical vibrations

 Note: 2 lectures, §3.4 in [EP], §3.7 in [BD]

 Let us look at some applications of linear second order constant coefficient equations.

 2.4.1 Some examples

 Our first example is a mass on a spring.
-Suppose we have a mass m > 0 (in kilograms) connected by a spring with spring constant k > 0 (in newtons per meter) to a fixed wall.
+Suppose we have a mass m>0 (in kilograms) connected by a spring with spring constant k>0 (in newtons per meter) to a fixed wall.
 There may be some external force F(t) (in newtons) acting on the mass.
-Finally, there is some friction measured by $c \ge 0$ (in newton-seconds per meter) as the mass clides along the floor (or perhaps there is a den
+Finally, there is some friction measured by $c\geq 0$ (in

-meter) as the mass slides along the floor (or perhaps there is a damper connected).
-Let x be the displacement of the mass (x = 0) is the rest position), with x growing to the right (away from the wall).
+newton-seconds per meter) as the mass slides along the floor (or perhaps a damper is connected).
+Let x be the displacement of the mass (x = 0 is the rest position), with x growing to the right (away from the wall).
 The force exerted by the spring is proportional to the compression of the spring by Hooke's law.
 Therefore, it is kx in the negative direction.
 Similarly the amount of force exerted by friction is proportional to the velocity of the mass.
 By Newton's second law we know that force equals mass times acceleration and hence mx'' = F(t) - cx' - kx or

 $$mx'' + cx' + kx = F(t).$$ This is a linear second order constant coefficient ODE.
-We set up some terminology about this equation.
-We say the motion is - (i) forced, if $F \neq 0$ (if F is not identically zero), - (ii) unforced or free, if $F \equiv 0$ (if F is identically zero), - (iii) damped, if c > 0, and - (iv) undamped, if c = 0.
+We say the motion is - (i) forced, if $F \not\equiv 0$ (if F is not identically zero), - (ii) unforced or free, if $F \equiv 0$ (if F is identically zero), - (iii) damped, if c > 0, and - (iv) undamped, if c = 0.

 This system appears in lots of applications even if it does not at first seem like it.
-Many real world scenarios can be simplified to a mass on a spring.
+Many real-world scenarios can be simplified to a mass on a spring.
 For example, a bungee jump setup is essentially a mass and spring system (you are the mass).
 It would be good if someone did the math before you jump off the bridge, right?
 Let us give two other examples.
 Here is an example for electrical engineers.
-Suppose that we have the pictured RLC circuit.
+Consider the pictured RLC circuit.
 There is a resistor with a resistance of R ohms, an inductor with an inductance of L henries, and a capacitor with a capacitance of C farads.
 There is also an electric source (such as a battery) giving a voltage of E(t) volts at time t (measured in seconds).
+Let Q(t) be the

+charge in coulombs on the capacitor and I(t) be the current in the circuit.
+The relation

+$mL\theta''$

+mg

+$mg\sin\theta$

-Let Q(t) be the charge in coulombs on the capacitor and I(t) be the current in the circuit.
-The relation between the two is Q' = I. By elementary principles we have that $LI' + RI + \frac{Q}{C} = E$ .
-If we differentiate we get $$LI''(t) + RI'(t) + \frac{1}{C}I(t) = E'(t).$$ This is a nonhomogeneous second order constant coefficient linear equation.
-Further, as L, R, and C are all positive, this system behaves just like the mass and spring system.
+between the two is Q' = I. By elementary principles we find LI' + RI + Q/C = E. We differentiate to get

+$$LI''(t) + RI'(t) + \frac{1}{C}I(t) = E'(t).$$ This is a nonhomogeneous second order constant coefficient linear equation.
+As L, R, and C are all positive, this system behaves just like the mass and spring system.
 The position of the mass is replaced by the current.
-Mass is replaced by the inductance, damping is replaced by resistance and the spring constant is replaced by one over the capacitance.
-The change in voltage becomes the forcing function.
-Hence for constant voltage this is an unforced motion.
+Mass is replaced by the inductance, damping is replaced by resistance, and the spring constant is replaced by one over the capacitance.
+The change in voltage becomes the forcing function-for constant voltage this is an unforced motion.
 Our next example behaves like a mass and spring system only approximately.
-Suppose we have a mass m on a pendulum of length L. We wish to find an equation for the angle $\theta(t)$ .
+Suppose a mass m hangs on a pendulum of length L. We seek an equation for the angle $\theta(t)$ (in radians).
 Let g be the force of gravity.
-Elementary physics mandates that the equation is of the form $$\theta'' + \frac{g}{L}\sin\theta = 0.$$ Let us derive this equation using Newton's second law; force equals mass times acceleration.
-The acceleration is $L\theta''$ and mass is m.
-So $mL\theta''$ has to be equal to the tangential component of the force given by the gravity, that is $mg \sin \theta$ in the opposite direction.
-So $mL\theta'' = -mg \sin \theta$ .
-The m curiously cancels from the equation.
-Now we make our approximation.
-For small $\theta$ we have that approximately $\sin \theta \approx \theta$ .
-This can be seen by looking at the graph.
-In Figure 2.1 we can see that for approximately $-0.5 < \theta < 0.5$ (in radians) the graphs of $\sin \theta$ and $\theta$ are almost the same.
+Elementary physics mandates that the equation is $$\theta'' + \frac{g}{L}\sin\theta = 0.$$ Let us derive this equation using Newton's second law: force equals mass times acceleration.
+The acceleration is $L\theta''$ and